Congestion-Aware Routing, Rebalancing, and Charging Scheduling for Electric Autonomous Mobility-on-Demand System

 \section{Simulation Results}

 In this section, we present the simulation results to evaluate our approach and analyze how much charging trip affects the flow.
-We considered a road network as in Fig. \ref{fig:road}, which consists of 8 nodes and 22 edges.
-Travel demands are given by Table \ref{tab:demand}.
+We considered a small road network with 8 nodes and 22 edges.
 We randomly selected private vehicles' flow and fixed it for different cases.

 To demonstrate the effectiveness of our approach, we conducted a simulation for the congestion-unaware approach and compared the result.
 We used free-flow travel time for each road and solved Problem \ref{prb:convex}.
-Figures \ref{fig:flow} and \ref{fig:congestion} illustrate the simulation results.
-In Fig. \ref{fig:flow}, the squares represent nodes, which could be the origin or destination of the travel, and the blue square denotes a charging station.
-The line between nodes represents the road, where the thickness shows the capacity of the road.
-The color illustrates traffic congestion level, which is defined as a ratio of total flow to the capacity of the road.
-As expected, the congestion level increased up to sixfold of the capacity.
 Figure \ref{fig:congestion} shows the difference in congestion level for all the solution approaches on each road.
 The congestion-unaware approach relies on the roads known to have short free-flow travel time even if the roads have a high level of traffic congestion.
 Meanwhile, the method barely used certain roads, e.g., road 9 in Fig. \ref{fig:congestion} had no flow at all.
 On the other hand, the congestion-aware solution obtained from Problem \ref{prb:convex} distributed all the flow and used all the roads, which resulted in remaining the flow less than twofold of the road capacity.
 Considering charging scheduling, additional trips for charging dramatically increased the flow on the roads 5 and 13 in Fig. \ref{fig:congestion}.
 However, the traffic congestion caused by additional trips may be inevitable since charging is mandatory for vehicles.